bluetoother/cc-bnp/README.md

         sampleLocation: 1,
         sensorStatus: 0
         };
-    //When 'value' is a object, you can add argument 'uuid' in the last.
-    //If you don't add 'uuid', ccBnp will automatically sends a request to the target. ccBnp.gatt.writeCharValue(0, 37, valObj, '0x2a18').then(function (result) {
+    //If arguments do not contain 'uuid', ccBnp will send the request to 'uuid' automatically. ccBnp.gatt.writeCharValue(0, 37, valObj, '0x2a18').then(function (result) {
         console.log(result);
     }).fail(function (err) {
         console.log(err);
     }).done();
 ```
-Characteristic 'uuid' corresponding data type can use API [.regChar()](#regChar) to register or find in [default](#gattdata).
+The 'uuid' corresponding attribute value can find in [GATT Specifications ](#gattdata) or use API [.regChar()](#regChar) to register.
 <br>
 <a name="cmdTables"></a>
 Vendor-Specific HCI Command Reference Tables